kos-lang/kos/doc/proposals.md

 ﻿Enhancement proposals
 =====================

+* 'in' operator should be shallow.

+    - How to handle deep check?

+* if, switch variable declarations

+* Use _ as operator for empty extraction instead of void, like in Python

 * Add syntax coloring for Eclipse, IntelliJ IDEA

+* ?
+Support multi-line strings the Python way

+* ?
+Remove //-style single-line comments

 * ?
 Change division to produce float, add integer division operator, e.g. //